tfabris/BlueGigaEmpeg/README.md

 - Etekcity standalone Bluetooth receiver.
 - iHome brand toy Stardestroyer with a Bluetooth speaker.

-Some of the devices listed above do not have full functionality.
-For example, The Onkyo does not display AVRCP track titles, and the Honda does not have controls for Shuffle, Fast Forward, or Rewind.
-As far as I can tell, these are limitations of the devices themselves, not problems with the BlueGigaEmpeg.
-These limitations exist when those devices are paired with smartphones, too.
+Some Bluetooth stereo playback devices do not have full functionality.
+For example, The Onkyo listed above does not display AVRCP track titles, and my 2017 Honda does not have controls for Shuffle, Fast Forward, or Rewind.
+As far as I can tell, these are limitations of the devices themselves, not problems with the BlueGigaEmpeg: These limitations exist when those devices are paired with smartphones, too.

 There are differences in Bluetooth implementation on various audio gear, and so there still might be bugs when using the BlueGigaEmpeg on your particular